JosephBlock/wp-voauth/README.md

 V oauth client for Wordpress
 Download zip and place wp-voauth into plugin folder

-Current Version:1.1
+Current Version:1.3
-  Changes:  save vinfo to meta table
-            check v status of blacklisted,quarantined, or not verified to not allow registration
+  Changes:  Now displays v level and points on profile and all user pages